tssp/docker-zeppelin/README.md

 ## Build Docker Container

-The container can be build by executing `docker build -t tssp/apache-zeppelin .`.
+The container can be built by executing `docker build -t tssp/apache-zeppelin .`.